 Intellectual Aristocracies: The Intellectual History of Male Homosexuality in England, c.
 1850–1967

 I have started to develop these ideas in conference papers, in an article in progress on the reception of William Johnson Cory’s poetry, and in numerous pieces of writing for a wider audience.
-My public-facing writing about the intellectual history of male homosexuality in modern Britain has appeared in Eidolon, Public Seminar, History Workshop Online, and elsewhere, and was recently mentioned in the New York Times.
+My public-facing writing about the intellectual history of male homosexuality in modern Britain has appeared in Eidolon, Public Seminar, History Workshop Online, and elsewhere.